-Enthusiasts who attend the 2019 Detroit Auto Show will see two distinctly different sides of Lexus.
-The Japanese firm is showcasing its approach to sumptuous luxury and grand touring with a concept car that could preview a convertible variant of the LC, its flagship model, and it’s flaunting its sporty side with the updated 2020 RC F. Unlike the concept, the RC F (and a new, more hardcore model called Track Edition) will reach showrooms in the coming months.
+Enthusiasts who attended the 2019 Detroit Auto Show saw two distinctly different sides of Lexus.
+The Japanese firm showcased its approach to sumptuous luxury and grand touring with a concept car that could preview a convertible variant of the LC, its flagship model, and flaunted its sporty side with the updated 2020 RC F. Unlike the concept, the RC F (and a new, more hardcore model called Track Edition) will reach showrooms.

 The RC represents Lexus’ answer to the BMW 4 Series, the Audi A5, and the Mercedes-Benz C-Class Coupe.
 Though it’s undeniably quick, it’s one of the heavier cars in its competitive set.
 Lexus engineers shed weight by installing hollow half shafts out back, a smaller air conditioning compressor, and aluminum suspension parts.
 Enthusiasts will (hopefully) feel those changes from behind the wheel.
 From the curb, they’ll tell the updated RC F apart from the pre-facelift model thanks to subtle changes like redesigned lights on both ends.